• Skip to primary navigation

 Intro

-Both coffee and tea can also provide nutritional value and health benefits.
-But as we know, there are various types of coffee and tea and various qualities depending on how and where it was grown and harvested to the process from nature to table.
+Both coffee and tea can provide nutritional value and health benefits.
+But as we know, various types of coffee and tea have differing qualities depending on how and where they were grown and harvested from nature to table.

 Certain factors come into play that can make all the difference in the acidity of coffee and different types of tea and how they may affect our health.